One of the most common questions as a baker I get is, what should one use to bake, microwave, OTG or oven. What is best for me?

-For now, my advise to home bakers and soon to be ones too, buy a built-in, stand-alone or a commercial countertop oven.
+For now, my advice to home bakers and soon to be ones too, buy a built-in, stand-alone or commercial countertop oven.
 These bake well and in good volume too.
 To the rest of my readers, you can decide to buy yourself a convection microwave or an OTG as per your needs.

 Please note, all these opinions are from my personal experience only.
 Also, I live in Delhi, India and hence why the servicing for all the four brands discussed above is easily available.
-Before buying anything, do check if the company in service your city as well.
+Before buying anything, do check if the company is in service to your city as well.

 Happy Shopping! 🙂

 […] my earlier post, we discussed the various kinds of ovens I have used and my experience using them […]

 […] Microwave vs OTG vs Oven: What to Buy? […]

 […] Microwave, OTG or Oven: What Is Best for Me? […]